 - 1. A detailed site plan of the proposed project, drawn to scale, showing the following: - a.
-Property boundary lines of the subject property and those in the immediate vicinity of the proposed project;

-c.
-Location of the existing improvements in the vicinity of the proposed project, including driveways, roads, culverts, bridges, buildings, wells, septic systems, other improvements;

-d.
-Location of all existing physical features in the vicinity of the proposed project, including ponds, swales, streams, and irrigation ditches;

-e.
-Location and dimensions of all proposed improvements, including driveways, roads, culverts, bridges, ponds, buildings, wells, and other structures; and f.
-Location for all fill proposed to be placed into the floodplain.

-- 2. A statement specifying the type of material and total amount of the fill proposed to be placed within the floodplain along with supporting calculations. - 3.
-Certain projects may require and licensed Montana engineer to design to the following criteria - a.
-The project can withstand a 100-year flood event;

-b.
-The project will not adversely affect surrounding landowners upstream, downstream, across stream, or adjacent to the proposed project area; and c.
+Property boundary lines of the subject property and those in the immediate vicinity of the proposed project; - b.
+Approximate location of all floodplain boundaries in the vicinity of the proposed project as depicted on the floodplain maps mentioned above; - c.
+Location of the existing improvements in the vicinity of the proposed project, including driveways, roads, culverts, bridges, buildings, wells, septic systems, other improvements; - d.
+Location of all existing physical features in the vicinity of the proposed project, including ponds, swales, streams, and irrigation ditches; - e.
+Location and dimensions of all proposed improvements, including driveways, roads, culverts, bridges, ponds, buildings, wells, and other structures; and - f.
+Location for all fill proposed to be placed into the floodplain. - 2.
+A statement specifying the type of material and total amount of the fill proposed to be placed within the floodplain along with supporting calculations. - 3.
+Certain projects may require and licensed Montana engineer to design to the following criteria: - a.
+The project can withstand a 100-year flood event; - b.
+The project will not adversely affect surrounding landowners upstream, downstream, across stream, or adjacent to the proposed project area; and - c.
 The effect of the proposed project on the 100-year base flood elevation.

-G. SIGNATURE REQUIREMENTS
+G. SIGNATURE REQUIREMENTS:

-- If you are a landowner submitting this application and proposing to undertake a project on your own behalf on your own property, please sign and date both the "Signature of Applicant" and "Signature of Landowner" lines. - If you are an applicant, other than the owner of the site, submitting this application and proposing to undertake a project, sign and date the "Signature of Applicant" only. - If you are a contractor/agent acting as an agent on behalf of a landowner, or applicant, please sign and date only the line designated "Signature of Agent" and indicate your title.
-The applicant/landowner must sign and date the "Signature of Applicant" and "Signature of Landowner" lines to indicate authorization for you to act on his/her behalf. - If a utility company submits this application, a representative of the company should sign and date the "Signature of Applicant" line.
-Landowner signatures are not required. - It is the applicant's responsibility to obtain landowner permission to do work on land not owned by the applicant.
+If you are a landowner submitting this application and proposing to undertake a project on your own behalf on your own property, please sign and date both the "Signature of Applicant" and "Signature of Landowner" lines.

+If you are an applicant, other than the owner of the site, submitting this application and proposing to undertake a project, sign and date the "Signature of Applicant" only.

+If you are a contractor/agent acting as an agent on behalf of a landowner, or applicant, please sign and date only the line designated "Signature of Agent" and indicate your title.
+The applicant/landowner must sign and date the "Signature of Applicant" and "Signature of Landowner" lines to indicate authorization for you to act on his/her behalf.

+If a utility company submits this application, a representative of the company should sign and date the "Signature of Applicant" line.
+Landowner signatures are not required.

+It is the applicant's responsibility to obtain landowner permission to do work on land not owned by the applicant.